andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### Looking through the crystal ball

-There are many ways to skin cat - what you built may not be the perfect way of building, but as long it is one of the ways that is based on a domain model, then it is unlikely to fall over design wise.
+There are many ways to skin a cat - what you build may not be the perfect way of building, but as long it is one of the ways that is based on a domain model, then it is unlikely to fall over design wise.
 It is a WIN!
 E.g. We could have had an orchestration service which replicates the physical world of sorting out different types of prosecution notices and forward it to appropriate court or have the case land in the correct context depending on the type and then let the natural court process take it course as the case goes for referral to higher jurisdiction atcm->mag->crown.

 It is worth remembering that real world != software application.
 Software world offers so many opportuniies to optimise that leverage it even if it means that performing business differently.